'They were just slowly bringing us to the ground': Astros reflect on crushing Game 4 loss

 Hinch has said throughout the postseason that he's confident in all his relievers, but it was a telling sign when he used Giles for a 37-pitch save in Game 1 and stuck with Verlander for nine innings and 124 pitches in Game 2.

-Somewhere between now and the World Series, Hinch was going to have to cobble together some big outs with the other guys.
+Somewhere between now and the World Series, Hinch is going to have to cobble together some big outs with the other guys.
 Chris Devenski had a terrific first half, but he's looking like a guy who's worn out from throwing 80 2/3 innings during the regular season.
-Joe Musgrove was a late-season revelation in the pen, but he's only been doing it for two months.
+Joe Musgrove was a late-season revelation in the pen, but he has been doing it for only two months.
 Will Harris had shoulder issues and pitched only 10 2/3 innings after the All-Star break.
-Luke Gregerson wasn't the same guy this season, and Tyler Clippard -- another established veteran -- didn’t even make the postseason roster.
+Luke Gregerson wasn't the same guy this season, and Tyler Clippard -- another established veteran -- didn’t make the postseason roster.

 Still, when McCullers yielded a solo homer to Judge on his 81st pitch of the evening, Hinch took the ball from him and gave him a congratulatory pat on the back for a job well-done.

 "He was awesome," Hinch said.
-"And I'm really proud of him, because I know how important this start was for him."
+"And I'm really proud of him because I know how important this start was for him."

 After the Yankees scored a run off Devenski to pull within 4-2, everything unraveled for Houston in the eighth.
-Todd Frazier singled to lead off against Musgrove, and Chase Headley followed with a single only to get caught up between first and second base.
-But Astros shortstop Carlos Correa lofted his relay throw to Gurriel at first, and Headley quickly scrambled, changed course and beat the throw to Jose Altuve at second.
+Todd Frazier singled off Musgrove to lead off, and Chase Headley followed with a single, only to get caught up between first and second base.
+Astros shortstop Carlos Correa lofted his relay throw to Gurriel at first, and Headley quickly scrambled, changed course and beat the throw to Jose Altuve at second.

-New York suddenly had runners on second and third, and back-to-back doubles by Judge and Gary Sanchez off Giles made it 6-4 and put the capper on the comeback.
+New York suddenly had runners on second and third.
+Then back-to-back doubles by Judge and Gary Sanchez off Giles made it 6-4 and put the capper on the comeback.

-Correa said after the game that he was heeding the advice from a teammate -- he's not sure precisely which one -- to throw the ball to first base.
+Correa said after the game that he was heeding the advice of a teammate -- he isn't sure precisely which one -- when he threw the ball to first base.

 "I've got my back to the play there," Correa said.
-"I heard, 'one, one,' so I threw to Yuli and he threw to second, and [Headley] beat it out.
+"I heard, 'one, one,' so I threw to Yuli, and he threw to second, and [Headley] beat it out.
 It was just great, heads-up baserunning on his part.

 "We didn't drop the ball.
 We didn't throw the ball away.
 We threw the ball right all the time, and he just beat the throw.
 There wasn't a mistake there.
 I guess he just did better than we did."

 As the Astros try not to dwell on everything that went wrong late Tuesday, they'll look forward to a Game 5 that will be a gut check in many respects.
-Can a Houston lineup that's hitting .153 and has scored nine runs in four games show any semblance of life?
-And can the Astros' shell-shocked relievers recover after such a stunning and demoralizing performance?
+Can a Houston lineup that is hitting .153 and has scored nine runs in four games show any semblance of life?
+Can the Astros' shell-shocked relievers recover after such a stunning and demoralizing performance?

 "I have the utmost confidence in our guys," Springer said.
 "They can get it done.
 They've been great all year, and I love 'em all.
 It doesn't matter who A.J. puts out there.
 All those guys are going to go out there and compete."

 At times like this, a calming veteran voice can carry a lot of weight.
 Carlos Beltran, the Astros' resident clubhouse sage, was asked if he plans to deliver any words of wisdom to his young teammates to help them turn the page.
-After a brief pause to consider, Beltran indicated he will probably take a pass on the inspirational messages.
+After a brief pause to consider, Beltran indicated that he will probably take a pass on the inspirational messages.

 "You know what?
 I think we're doing what we have to do as a team," Beltran said.
 "If you come here early, we're doing the same routine we were doing during the regular season.
 I don't think there's a lot to say other than, 'Go get them tomorrow.'"